vigneshavm/Interview-questions/angular.md

 ### **AOT**

+- AOT stands for **Ahead-of-Time Compilation** in Angular.
-**AOT** compiles Angular templates and components **during the build phase**, instead of at runtime.
+- **AOT** compiles Angular templates and components **during the build phase**, instead of at runtime.
-- AOT is crucial for production-grade Angular apps due to performance and security.
+- AOT is crucial for **production-grade Angular apps due to performance and security**.
+- Angular compiles the application’s HTML templates and TypeScript code **during the build phase**, instead of in the browser at runtime.
+- This leads to **faster rendering**, **smaller bundle size**, and **earlier error detection**, because the compiler doesn't need to run in the browser.
+- I always use **AOT in production by running `ng build --prod`, which enables AOT, minification, tree-shaking, and other optimizations automatically**.

 - **Benefits of AOT:**